Selection committee guide

 The program administrator is not a committee member and does not have voting rights on the committee.

-The main responsibilities of the Banting PDF executive director, manager, VBS lead and team leader include:
+The main responsibilities of the Banting PDF Executive Director, Deputy Director, VBS Lead and Team Lead include:

 Communication of secure documents